 Alternative Dispute Resolution Long Term Care/Nursing Home Litigation

-Ryals, Donaldson & Agricola, P.C. has developed expertise in litigating in several specific market areas.
+Ryals & Agricola has developed expertise in litigating in several specific market areas.
 Some of these areas in which we practice include:

 The attorneys in our firm have extensive experience defending claims based upon allegedly defective products.
 Our attorneys have represented manufacturers, suppliers, retailers and installers in a wide variety of cases alleging claims under the Alabama Extended Manufacturer’s Liability Doctrine (AEMLD), negligence, breach of warranty, failure to warn, and other types of claims arising out of allegedly defective products.
 Our experience includes representation of clients in cases involving claims based upon prescription medications, automobiles and other motor vehicles, power tools, construction materials, industrial machinery, farm equipment, heavy equipment, and others.

-Several of the attorneys in the firm have exhaustive experience in representing the retailers of manufactured homes throughout the southeast.
+Our attorneys have experience in representing the retailers of manufactured homes throughout the southeast.
 In addition to the representation of retailers in the manufactured housing industry, our attorneys have represented installers of homes as well.
 This representation is in the defense of claims alleging fraud, improper setup and installation, negligent transportation, breach of express warranty, breach of implied warranty, Magnuson-Moss Warranty Act claims as well as negligence and breach of contract.
 It is our goal to provide effective risk management counsel to our clients, to assist them in avoiding violations of numerous HUD regulations as well as state regulations that govern the business of manufactured and modular housing.
 Our attorneys have been involved in a significant number of arbitrations dealing with the manufactured home industry.

 Dram Shop Litigation